 Our teaching experience that week was very different, as it was more structured and we spent our nights developing lesson plans for the next day.
 Everyone without prior teaching experience quickly realized there was much more to teaching than showing up to school for eight hours every day.
 The smiles and appreciation of the students made all the hard work worth it.
 The children were so excited each day when we arrived and were eager to tell us about themselves and show us what kinds of math problems they knew how to do.
 The children also had plenty of questions for us about where we were from.
 My hair was of particular interest to them, as they had never seen someone with red hair before.
 Day after day I was once again impressed with the level of commitment the students showed to their schoolwork, and how much effort they put into grasping the concepts we were teaching them.

-By the end of this week the constant action and activity had started to wear on the group.
+By the end of this week, the constant action and activity had started to wear on the group.
 With only one day standing between us and a free day at one of Ocho Rios’ famous beaches, we spent Saturday working at the Source Farm EcoVillage.
 The Source Farm Foundation and Learning Village is a multi-cultural, intergenerational eco-village, located in Johns Town, in the parish of St. Thomas, Jamaica.
 Volunteers come from all over the world to focus on environmentally friendly construction and sustainable living.
 We were there to help begin the construction of a community education center.
 While knowing and expecting difficult labor, I do not think any of us was prepared for the work day ahead of us.
-A five-hour day in sweltering 90 degree heat spent performing various tasks.
-For me and my group this meant shoveling gravel and carting ‘mall’ a dirt-like substance used to create the foundation and walls.
-By the end of the day we had completed placing a layer of gravel and the first level of the building’s foundation.
-More importantly, however, we had a great appreciate for all the people from various backgrounds and groups who had come together and learned how to work side-by-side to achieve a single goal.
+A five-hour day in sweltering 90-degree heat spent performing various tasks.
+For me and my group, this meant shoveling gravel and carting ‘mall’ a dirt-like substance used to create the foundation and walls.
+By the end of the day, we had completed placing a layer of gravel and the first level of the building’s foundation.
+More importantly, however, we had a great appreciation for all the people from various backgrounds and groups who had come together and learned how to work side-by-side to achieve a single goal.

 Our last week in Jamaica was spent at Scott’s Hall Primary School.
 This area was even more rural than the previous school, as were our living quarters, Tapioca Village.
 Once again we spent our mornings teaching the students, but this time we worked in the afternoons on several projects to improve the school.
-We cleaned and catalogued the school’s library, painted the principal’s office, cleaned the paintings of Jamaica’s national heroes on the front of the school.
-We also built and painted a new divider for the fifth and sixth grade classes that could also be swung open to accommodate a larger group event.
+We cleaned and cataloged the school’s library, painted the principal’s office, cleaned the paintings of Jamaica’s national heroes on the front of the school.
+We also built and painted a new divider for the fifth and sixth-grade classes that could also be swung open to accommodate a larger group event.

 Everywhere we went the LearnServe group continuously experienced hospitality and gratitude of the local Jamaicans and the students we helped.
 They never wanted us to leave and that was the greatest reward of the trip.
 Seeing the effect we had on the young children in the schools, who still have so much ahead of them.
 We returned home with a new appreciation for all that we have.
 After experiencing the pure happiness of people who seemed to have so much less than us we had provided us with a valuable lesson about enjoying life regardless of life’s hardships—a Jamaican belief most people have already heard from Bob Marley.
 In the end, the trip enriched the lives of those of us who went on the trip, as well as those we came into contact with and helped in Jamaica, and that is all I could have asked for.~Written by Nicholas Roberts, IFE Intern and LearnServe Jamaica 2012 counselor